cebrailk1/cebrailk1/README.md

 - 🌱 I’m currently a trainee

-- ⚡ Hobbies **I like going to the gym, play soccer and watch good series like Game of Thrones, Rick & Morty, Breaking Bad.**
+- ⚡ Hobbies **I like going to the gym, play soccer and watch good series like Pluribus, Game of Thrones, Rick & Morty, Breaking Bad.**